-Enoki is found in a variety of skincare products because of the abundance of polysaccharide Flammulin which has anti-aging properties that help with melanoma.
+Enoki is often found in skincare products because of the abundance of polysaccharide Flammulin which has anti-aging properties that help with melanoma.

 Enoki is loaded with antioxidants such as ergothioneine.

-Ergothioneine supports the immune system, stops free radical damage, oxidative stress, and protects cells from UV-induced damage to DNA as it absorbs the UV radiation itself.
+- Protects cells from UV-induced damage to DNA because it actually absorbs the UV radiation itself.